-To actually include dust formation in a simulation, it is necessary to
+To actually include dust formation in a simulation, it is necessary to in rhd_box_module.F90 and rhd.F90, ("rhd box b magnetic 01").

 - 1. set the switch -Drhd_box_quc01=1 during compilation (this is done by the configure script if the environment variable F90_DUST is set to 1, see the description of the variable in Sect.
-3.6), - 2. put arrays specifying the initial conditions of the additional density into the start model (as real quc001, real quc002, ...), - 3. select a proper model describing dust (or molecule) formation in the parameter file (with character dustscheme). - rhd_box_bmag01:
+3.5), - 2. put arrays specifying the initial conditions of the additional density into the start model (as real quc001, real quc002, ...),

+- 3. select a proper model describing dust (or molecule) formation in the parameter file (with character dustscheme). - rhd_box_bmag01: